eventemitter3 vs mitt vs nanoevents

 • eventemitter3:

-EventEmitter3 allows for extensibility through its comprehensive API, enabling developers to create custom event handling solutions tailored to specific needs.
-This makes it a versatile choice for complex applications.
+EventEmitter3 allows for extensibility through its robust API, enabling developers to create custom event types and listeners, making it suitable for complex applications that require tailored event handling solutions.

 • mitt: